 A.3 Control loop in network slice layer

-After the network slice provisioning, the network slice performance (e.g. KPI, QoE) are monitored and reported.
-When network slice performance is not met, the 3GPP management system identifies the root cause and may reconfigure the resources according to analytical report from MDAS producer.
+After receiving SLA/SLS requirements from service profile and completing the network slice provisioning, the network slice performance (e.g. KPI, QoE) are monitored and reported.
+Compared to the SLA/SLS requirements from service profile, when network slice performance is not met, the 3GPP management system identifies the root cause and may reconfigure the resources according to analytical report from MDAS producer.
 The network slice resources are also modified accordantly in case the network slice performance requirement needs to be changed based on communication service requirement adjustment.

 A.4 Control loop in network slice subnet layer

+After decomposing service profile to slice profile, the performance requirements for each network slice subnet are obtained.
 The 3GPP management system could have the capability of service observation (e.g., the supervision to the NSSI) based on MDAS.
-Based on such observation, management actions on the NSSI might be performed if NSSI performance requirements fulfillment indicates a problem.
+Based on such observation and comparison with initial subnet performance requirements, management actions on the NSSI might be performed if NSSI performance requirements fulfillment indicates a problem.
 Another possible scenario is that, when the NSSI performance requirement is changed because of the network slice modification management action, the NSSI resources might be also reconfigured.

 A.5 Control loop in NF layer